julien6387/supvisors/README.rst

 Please report bugs in the `Github issue tracker
 <https://github.com/julien6387/supvisors/issues>`_.

-You can view the source repository for Supvisors via `https://github.com/julien6387/supvisors`_.
+You can view the `source repository <https://github.com/julien6387/supvisors>`_ for Supvisors.

 Contributing
 ------------